99.9%

 words will only lead to more and more empty

 seats at Busch Stadium this summer.
+For Oliver Marmol: A clock We

 give you this because you are on it.
 This is